openMetaAnalysis/Sepsis-treatment-with-corticosteroids/README.md

-# Sepsis treatment with corticosteroids
+# Sepsis (severe sepsis or septic shock) treatment with corticosteroids

 A living systematic review